 4.Don’t design in a time warp

 Mid-century is one of the most accessible vintage furniture styles - you can pick up great pieces at low cost, and the proportions work well for modern homes.
-But having a mid-century piece doesn’t mean you need to make the whole room that style.
+But having a mid-century piece doesn’t mean you need to make the whole room that style, there’s great ideas of how to incorporate antiques into modern decor and decorating with vintage finds.

 Far from it - if you decorate by following one specific era of design, you’re creating a space that’s stuck in the past and becomes derivative.
 You may well be inspired and drawn to a certain aesthetic, but look at how you can contrast it with your own style and the features of a room.